joomlaboat/Ivan-Komlev-CV/README.md

-# Ivan Komlev – Software Engineer with Hands-On Skills | PHP, JavaScript, SQL | From Code to Construction
+# Ivan Komlev – Software Engineer & Aircraft Ground Support Specialist | PHP, JavaScript, SQL | From Code to Hands-On Work

 ## Summary

-I developed a School Management System, multiple popular extensions for Joomla, and a Custom Tables plugin for WordPress, which became a pretty popular and useful tool for website masters.
-I used mostly PHP, JavaScript, MySQL, CSS and HTML5 for the Web Development.
-For mobile apps, I used React Native and Java, for older games LUA.
+I’m an experienced software developer and aviation ground operations professional.
+I’ve built a School Management System, popular Joomla extensions, and a widely used Custom Tables plugin for WordPress, mainly using PHP, JavaScript, MySQL, CSS, and HTML5.
+I also work with React Native and Java for mobile apps, LUA for older games, and C# for projects like a Sage50 connector.
-I also made a Sage50 connector in C#.
+In addition, I have hands-on experience as a Ramp Agent, including aircraft marshalling, ground support equipment operation, and aircraft turnaround, always following strict safety procedures.
-I’m looking for a full-time position where my skills will be useful.
+I’m looking for a full-time role where I can apply both my technical and operational skills.

 ## Contact Information